S-Spence/Secure_Coding_C-CPP/README.md

   <li>Unit testing for secure coding</li>
   <li>Excpetions in C++</li>
   <li>Static code analysis of buggy code using CPPCheck.
 The XML file and corresponding analysis are in a zip folder. </li>
+  <li>SQL injection assignment to prevent an sql injection using an SQLite DB.</li>
 </ul>
 </br>
 </br>